dipp1/geizhals-price-checker/README.md

 ```
 210.36, https://geizhals.at/?cat=cpuamdam4&xf=25_6%7E2_7nm%7E4_65%7E6679_12%7E820_AM4
 ```
 You can add as many links as you want to this file.
-Just make sure that they comply with this format.
+Just make sure that they comply with this format.<br>
+<b>NOTE: The list contains a few examples already.
+You can safely replace them. </b>

 7. Now it's time to configure the E-Mail functionality:
    * Open up the configuration.txt in Notepad or similiar text editor